Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 # Live Battery RS

-This method is applicable to and usable in __Ruby & Sapphire__, consisting of loading the game at a specific Date & Time, and is a method that provides you a lot more options for RNG in these games.
-On an actual cartridge it is the method used when the battery in it is still running and keeping the in-game time - which in an emulator means using the RTC functions of Bizhawk, or use RunAsDate with VBA.<br>
+This method is applicable to and usable in __Ruby & Sapphire only__, consisting of loading the game at a specific Date & Time, and is a method that provides you a lot more options for RNG in these games.
+On an actual cartridge it is the method used when the battery in it is still running and keeping the in-game time - which in an emulator means using the RTC functions of BizHawk, or use RunAsDate with VBA.<br>

 For this example I will be using a target Initial Seed of `92B8`, which can be obtained by setting the date & time as `31/12/2023 00:00:00`.<br>
 Below you can learn how to configure both emulators to use this method.<br>